MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 ### UWP additional steps

-To enable the push event feature, modify your UWP application's `OnLaunched` method as follows to include `Push.CheckLaunchedFromNotification(e);` at the end as follows:
+To enable the push event feature, modify your UWP application's `OnLaunched` method to include `Push.CheckLaunchedFromNotification(e);` at the end as follows:

 ```csharp
 protected override void OnLaunched(LaunchActivatedEventArgs e)